tomtom828/hello-unix/README.md

 2. Click to download (no purchase needed)
 3. Install the brogrammer syntax highlighting package.
 In the menu bar click Sublime Text > Preferences > Package Control > Install Package
 4. Also install HandlebarsJS and Babel syntax highlighting using the package installer from Step 4
+5. Add the `subl` command to your path using the directions in [this repo](https://stackoverflow.com/questions/16199581/open-sublime-text-from-terminal-in-macos).
-5. Set up other preferences.
+6. Set up other preferences.
 In the Menu Bar, click Sublime Text > Preferences > Settings.
 Then, adjust the following properties:

 ```
 {